 Here’s what you need to know about the crown and what will happen to it under King Charles’ reign.

 What crown will King Charles wear?

-As well as St Edward’s crown, King Charles will be presented with the coronation ring, nicknamed the wedding ring of England, which is placed on the fourth finger of the monarch’s right hand, plus a sceptre dating to 1661.
+Charles will also be presented with the coronation ring, nicknamed the wedding ring of England, which is placed on the fourth finger of the monarch’s right hand, plus a sceptre dating to 1661.

 The ring, which has been used since 1831, is a symbolic sapphire ring with baguette-cut rubies in the form of a cross over the face, representing the cross of St George and the Scottish flag.

 Will the crown be resized for King Charles?

 Under a top secret operation, the crown was briefly removed from the Tower of London to be resized to fit the King’s head.
 In 2018, the Queen revealed that she had the St Edward’s Crown resized for her own coronation.

 Replica crowns have been used for dry runs of the coronation ceremony which will be “jaw-dropping”, the Dean of Westminster has said.

 The Very Reverend Dr David Hoyle said rehearsals for the big day have gone well and Charles was not at all anxious about the momentous occasion, instead remaining “relaxed and very gracious” despite the “huge burden” ahead of him,.

 The dean, speaking at Westminster Abbey ahead of the 6 May ceremony, told Sky News: “The King was relaxed and very gracious.
 He took time to thank all the people around him who are making this happen.
 So whilst he has a huge burden on him, there’s a lot for him to do, he doesn’t give the sense of being a man who’s really anxious about this, not at all.”